The Godly Beauty of Adonis, Alluring Lover of the Greek Gods

 When Adonis grew up, Persephone was so attracted by his good looks that she refused to give him back to Aphrodite.
 A dispute rose between the two goddesses, and finally Zeus had to intervene.
 He decided that Adonis should spend a third of the year with Persephone, another third with Aphrodite, and the remaining third with anyone he pleased.
 Adonis chose to spend this remainder with Aphrodite.

-As a result of her obsession for Adonis, Aphrodite forsakes everything else.
+According to Ovid, as a result of her obsession for Adonis Aphrodite forsook all else.
 As Ovid puts it,

 “Delighted with the beauty of the youth, she does not think of her Cytherian shores and does not care for Paphos, which is girt by the deep sea, nor Cnidos, haunts of fish, nor Amathus far-famed for precious ores.
 Venus, neglecting heaven, prefers Adonis to heaven, and so she holds close to his ways as his companion, and forgets to rest at noon-day in the shade, neglecting care of her sweet beauty.”

-Aphrodite and Adonis, Attic red-figure aryballos-shaped lekythos by Aison, ca. 410 BC, Louvre. ( Public Domain )
+Aphrodite and Adonis, Attic red-figure aryballos-shaped lekythos by Aison, ca. 410 BC.
+(Public domain)